turingschool/curriculum/source/projects/revenge_of_idea_box.markdown

 (20 points total.)

-* Each idea on the idea list should include a link or button to edit the idea.
-(4 points)
+* When a user clicks the title or idea of an idea in the list, that text should become an editable text field, pre-populated with the existing idea title or body.
+(8 points)
 * Clicking this link should _not_ take the user to a separate "edit" page for the given idea.
 (4 points, mandatory for specification adherence)
-* After clicking on the edit link, the user should see form fields to modify the idea's title and body.
+*  The user should be able to "commit" their changes by pressing "Enter/Return" or by clicking outside of the text field.
 (4 points)
-* The user should have the option to "Save" their edits, and clicking this should create an PUT request using AJAX.
-(4 points, mandatory for specification adherence)
 * If the user reloads the page, their edits will be reflected.
 (4 points, mandatory for specification adherence)

 #### Idea Filtering and Searching